SAMI-Medical-Physics/dorn/README.md

 ## Build your own standalone executable

-Build a standalone executable to run on computers that don't have Python installed.
+Follow these instructions to build a standalone executable of Dorn that can run on computers that don't have Python installed.
+This requires Python and the Python packages listed above.

 Note the executable will only work on computers running the same platform as the computer on which it was built.